LLNL/LEAP/README.md

 10) Special-case models such as the Attenuated Radon Transform (SPECT and VAM applications) and reconstruction of cylindrically-symmetric objects (flash x-ray applications).
 11) Iterative reconstruction algorithms: OSEM, OS-SART, ASD-POCS, RWLS, RDLS, ML-TR.
 12) Fast multi-GPU 3D densoing methods.
-13) Pre-processing algorithms.
+13) Pre-processing algorithms: outlier correction, detector deblur, ring removal, beam hardening correction (BHC), dual energy decomposition, and SIRZ
 14) Easy-to-use, simple API.
 15) Easy-to-build executable because the only dependency is CUDA.
 Python API can be run with or without PyTorch (of course the neural network stuff requires PyTorch).
 16) Permissible license.

-Physics-based modeling and correction algorithms (e.g., beam hardening correction (BHC)) be applied when used with the [XrayPhysics](https://github.com/kylechampley/XrayPhysics) package.
+Physics-based modeling and correction algorithms (e.g., beam hardening correction (BHC), dual energy decomposition, and SIRZ) can be applied when used with the [XrayPhysics](https://github.com/kylechampley/XrayPhysics) package.

 ## Installation and Usage